Thijs-Desjardijn/gator/README.md

 ## Usage
 You can view all the commands at feature, but here is a more in depth explanation. **You have to use: ./gator "the command" "the arguments seperated by spaces"**
-- **agg**
+**agg**
-aggregate over the feeds that you added with
+- Aggregate over the feeds that you added
--- args: the time between the aggretations in this format: 1s, 1m, 1h etc
+- `args`: the time between the aggretations in this format: 1s, 1m, 1h etc **browse**
-- **browse** find the newest posts
+- Browse through your added feeds/blogs
+- `args`: a limit of the amount of posts you would like to see wich defaults to 2

 - **register** register an account
 - **login** login to your account
 - **addfeed** add a blog/feed so you can follow it